mrchypark/multilinguer/README.md

 # multilinguer

-The goal of multilinguer is to provide install function of [Amazon Correto](https://docs.aws.amazon.com/ko_kr/corretto/latest/corretto-8-ug/downloads-list.html) which is one of openjdk.
+The goal of multilinguer is to provide install function of [Amazon Correto](https://docs.aws.amazon.com/ko_kr/corretto/latest/corretto-8-ug/downloads-list.html) which is one of openjdk and [Anaconda](https://docs.anaconda.com/anaconda/install/silent-mode/) which is one of distribution of python installer and env.

 ## Installation